Why Social Media Is Not Necessary for a Successful Acting Career

 I’ve grown my business to hundreds of paying clients per month and my social media presence is pathetic.
 I‘m not very active on social media but there are thousands of actors on my mailing list who read and engage with my content.
 I’ve done all this with an impressive 58 followers on X (at the time of the article’s publication date).

-Social media is just one way to create those genuine connections, but by no means is it the only one.
+Social media a powerful marketing tool, but it’s just one way to create those genuine connections, but by no means is it the only one.
+Set proper career goals, trust the casting process, grow as an actor and meet industry peers in real life.
+If you focus on those goals, your fanbase will grow organically.

 Looking to get your big break?
 Sign up or login to Casting Networks and land your next acting role today!